magpylib/magpylib/docs/_pages/gallery/gallery_tutorial_trimesh.md

   name: python3
 ---

-(galler-tutorial-trimesh)=
+(gallery-tutorial-trimesh)=

-# Working with TriangularMesh
+# TriangularMesh Class

-The `TriangularMesh` class is used to create magnets from triangular surface meshes, instead of assembling them from individual `Triangle` objects as described in {ref}`examples-triangle`.
+The `TriangularMesh` class is used to create magnets from triangular surface meshes, instead of assembling them from individual `Triangle` objects as described in {ref}`gallery-shapes-triangle`.
 This class is initialized with the `vertices` (an array_like of positions) and the `faces` (an array_like of index triplets) inputs.
 In addition, a set of useful classmethods enables initialization from various inputs:

 - `TriangularMesh.from_mesh()`: from an array_like of triplets of vertices
 - `TriangularMesh.from_triangles()`: from a list of `Triangle` objects